Sebastian Harnisch: Career

-Harnisch is currently Professor of Political Science with Special Reference to International Politics at the University of Heidelberg and was previously Assistant and Junior Professor at the University of Trier, Germany.
-He has also held a visiting fellowship at the Seoul National University, South Korea.
-His research and publications encompass German and American Foreign Policy, European affairs, theories of International Relations, non-proliferation of weapons of mass destruction and Korean Affairs.
-Sebastian Harnisch is also Co-Editor of the Online-Newsletter and E-Monograph series of www.deutsche-aussenpolitik.de.
+Harnisch is currently a Professor of Political Science with a Special Reference to International Politics at the University of Heidelberg and was previously an Assistant and Junior Professor at the University of Trier, Germany.
+He has held a visiting fellowship at the Seoul National University, South Korea.
+His research and publications encompass German and American Foreign Policy, European affairs, theories of International Relations, non-proliferation of weapons of mass destruction, and Korean Affairs.
+Sebastian Harnisch is also the Co-Editor of the Online-Newsletter and E-Monograph series of www.deutsche-aussenpolitik.de.